-- 6. If the new program is a conversion from face-to-face program to an online program, submit the most recent program review - 7.
-Organizational chart showing management structure for the new educational program
+- 6. If the new program is a conversion from a face-to-face program to an online program, submit the most recent program review - 7.
+A description of the planning process that led to the request for the change - 8.
+Organizational chart showing management structure for the new educational program - 9.
+Evidence that the college has received all necessary internal and external approvals

-5.3 New Instructional Delivery Mode
+5.3 Instructional Delivery Mode (see 3.7.3)